 About Us

 The Lithuanian World Center (LWC) is located at 14911 127th Street in Lemont, IL, USA.
-It was established in 1987 as a nonprofit organization that serves the social, cultural, spiritual, and educational needs of people of Lithuanian descent in the Chicago Metropolitan Area and throughout the world.
+It was established in 1987 as a non-profit organization that serves the social, cultural, spiritual, and educational needs of people of Lithuanian descent in the Chicago Metropolitan Area and throughout the world.

 Mission Statement